tanzui/ots/intl.en-US/SDK Reference/PHP SDK/Table operations.md

 -   table\_meta: required.
 This parameter specifies the table name and schema of the primary key.
     -   table\_name: the name of the table.
     -   primary\_key\_schema: the schema of the primary key of the table.
         -   The primary key of a table can include multiple primary key columns.
 The primary key columns are sorted by the order they are added.
 For example, the primary key structure PRIMARY KEY \(A, B, C\) is different from PRIMARY KEY \(A, C, B\).
 Table Store sorts rows based on the values of all primary key columns.
-For more information, see [Table Store Data Model and Query Operations](https://yq.aliyun.com/articles/38621).
         -   The first primary key column serves as the partition key.
 Data with the same partition key value is in the same partition.
 Therefore, we recommend that you have no more than 10 GB of data with the same partition key value.
 Otherwise, individual partitions are too large and cannot be split.
 We also recommend that you distribute read and write operations evenly among different partitions to facilitate load balancing.
         -   When creating a table, you only need to define the primary key of the table.
 Attribute columns do not need to be defined.
 Different rows can have different data columns and the names of attribute columns can be specified when data is written.
 Therefore, Table Store is suitable for the storage of semi-structured data.
 You can dynamically add new data columns during business development.
         -   Each item consists of the primary key name, primary key type \(PrimaryKeyType\), and primary key settings \(PrimaryKeyOption, which is optional\).